Bienroth/3D-cardiomics-VR-2.0/README.md

 ![image](https://user-images.githubusercontent.com/79250095/135019585-026110bb-fcf0-4b43-bc55-846fa5bfd082.png)
 3. Again mark all objects as explained in 1. and click *Add Component*.
 This time type *Rigidbody* and select it from the list.
 A Component *rigidbody* will be added to all objects.
 While all objects are still marked please ensure that the boxes are ticked as the following:
 ![image](https://user-images.githubusercontent.com/79250095/135019795-ea703042-5de5-4664-91bd-dd797c7601d0.png)
 4. Repeat step 1 to mark all objects and type *Mesh Collider*, select the Mesh Collider Component to add it to the objects.
-Ensure the selections are as the following:
+While all objects are still marked please ensure that the boxes are ticked as the following:
 ![image](https://user-images.githubusercontent.com/79250095/135019904-f1436767-be4b-48bc-9a09-f8ac502c3e42.png)